Typhoon Vamco: Effects on education

 Due to the COVID-19 pandemic, the Department of Education (DepEd) required that classes be conducted through "modular learning", which involved the use of both online resources and printed self-learning materials dubbed "modules" for classes in public schools.
 While citizens evacuated from flooded areas, some students reported losing their modules due to the flood waters.
 DepEd Secretary Leonor Briones was heavily criticized for saying that schools should solve the problem of damaged modules on their own by drying the modules with the sun or a flat iron.
 The DepEd later stated that they will replace the damaged modules through additional funds provided by its central office.

 In the aftermath of the typhoon, beginning November 15, some universities in the Philippines, including the Ateneo de Manila University, De La Salle University, Polytechnic University of the Philippines, and University of Santo Tomas, eased the academic workload for their students.
 Synchronous sessions through online videoconferencing were temporarily suspended, and deadlines for requirements were moved to succeeding weeks.

 The Pasig government suspended classes from preschool to senior high school in both public and private schools for November 16 and 17.
 Quezon City officials also declared the suspension of online classes from kinder to senior high school on the same days.
 Marikina, after experiencing massive floods across the entire city, suspended classes in all levels until December 16.

 Retirement

-During the season, the PAGASA announced that Ulysses had withdrawn from their naming lists, as damage to infrastructure and agriculture exceeded ₱1 billion, and more than 101 people died.
-In January 2021, PAGASA picked Upang to supersede Ulysses for the 2024 season.
+During the season, the PAGASA announced that they retired the name Ulysses from its naming lists due to its significant impacts in Central and Southern Luzon and it will never be used again for another name within the Philippine Area of Responsibility (PAR); It was replaced by Upang for the 2024 season.

-After the season, the Typhoon Committee announced that the name Vamco would be removed from the naming lists.
+After the season, the Typhoon Committee announced that the name Vamco were retired from the naming lists.
 In 2022, Bang-Lang was selected as the replacement for Vamco.